PeterGhimself/travis-lab/README.md

 ## travis-lab
-This repo was made to practice setting up continuous integration for pytest using travis
+This repo was made to practice setting up continuous integration using travis and pytest